jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/generic-no-generators.md

 ### In Experiment 2.0: All Concepts Can Become Generic, Except For One: Methods

-All concepts of Encircle might become purely generic.
+All concepts of Circular might become purely generic.

 In the first generic version (experiment 2.0) all the basic concepts could easily be implemented as a generic version, except for one: methods.
 It was harder to let custom methods run inside the engine.
 A preliminary solution was found, by letting the engine link to external DLLs, but explaining this is outside the scope of this article.
 See: *Preliminary Methods*.